Sculpting the Future

 The Achilles heel of this configuration is the steep, straight stream banks.
 Notice trees growing out the sides of them and erosion around their roots from rapid flow of water.
 This is an unstable condition, where trees fall into the creek and precious topsoil is washed down stream during floods.
 The steep banks are also unsafe and unnatural for man, beast, and machine.
 Left untended, this configuration will lead to increased flash floods, due to the narrow and clogged channel, and increased erosion of irreplaceable topsoil.

 This physical work is being performed by Mike and Randy.
-They are artists with machinery, creating beautiful undulating curves in the landscape, like artists with paint brushes.
+They are skilled with machinery, creating beautiful undulating curves in the landscape, like artists with paint brushes.
 Their touch is light; their pride is strong; their effect is enduring.
 Seven generations will be thanking them for their artistry.
-We are humbled to be recipients of their skill.
+We are humbled to be recipients of their talent.

 And as our country currently stands worn and torn in two, can we not sculpt a future for it, as one ecosystem?